ioBroker/create-adapter/README.md

 The following CLI options are available:

--   `--target=/path/to/dir` - Specify which directory the adapter files should be created in (instead of the current dir)
+-   `--target=/path/to/dir` - Specify which directory the adapter files should be created in (instead of the current dir).
+Shortcut: `-t`
 -   `--skipAdapterExistenceCheck` - Don't check if an adapter with the same name already exists on `npm`.
+Shortcut: `-x`

 ## Features